Welfare in Canada

 Components of welfare incomes

-The table below shows the value and components of welfare incomes for four household types living in Yellowknife in 2018.
+The table below shows the value and components of welfare incomes for four example household types in 2019.
+All four households are assumed to be living in Yellowknife.
+The child in the single parent family is aged two, and the children in the couple household are aged 10 and 15.

 |Single person considered employable||Single person with a disability||Single parent, one child||Couple, two children|

-Total welfare incomes in the Northwest Territories ranged from $22,163 for the single person considered employable to $45,567 for the couple with two children.
+Total annual welfare incomes in 2019 ranged from $25,910 for a single person considered employable to $46,652 for a couple with two children.

 Changes to welfare incomes

-The welfare incomes for a single person considered employable and a single person with a disability have mirrored each other over time.
-They both dropped in 1997, gradually increased until 2008, and decreased until 2013.
-They have both fluctuated considerably since then.
+The welfare incomes of a single person considered employable and a single person with a disability have followed similar historical patterns.
+Both declined substantially in 1997, increased gradually until 2008, decreased until 2013, and thereafter saw significant fluctuations.

-In 2018, the welfare incomes of a single person considered employable and a single person with a disability stood at $22,163 and $27,553, respectively.
+In 2019, the welfare income of a single person considered employable was $25,910 and that of a single person with a disability was $31,237, both of which were the highest levels in the time series.